 Okay, I’m excited about this.

 This recipe, if I do say so, is a bit of a marvel.
+It’s based on the traditional Indian dish, Chana Masala but super speedy to make with only a handful of ingredients.
 I even surprised myself when I first made it, it tasted like it had been cooking for hours and was both hearty and nourishing in a way that only chickpeas can be.
 I thought to myself, “maybe we need to keep exploring more vegan recipes.”

 If, like me, you want to incorporate more plant based meals in your life without being vegan or vegetarian, this is an excellent dish to try.
-Chickpeas are quite meaty, and along with cauliflower and portabello mushrooms are what I turn to most as the star of a vegan dinner dish.
+Chickpeas are quite meaty, and along with cauliflower and Portobello mushrooms, are what I turn to most as the star of a vegan dinner dish.

-The flavors of this dish remind me a bit of chana masala, but with less spice, more creamy flavor that soaks into the chickpeas, and much less work and time.
-Dare I say, I like it even better.
+I have a deep love for Indian cuisine, from their curries, naan, sag paneer, and yes Chana Masala.
+This riff has a touch less spice, a more creamy consistency that soaks into the chickpeas, and takes much less work and time while still totally delivering on flavor.
 Serve it with rice, or cauliflower rice, and some charred naan and it’s a feast any carnivore would be happy with.
 Just ask my husband.

 Chickpeas – What can’t chickpeas do?
 I use them often as a plant based protein packed staple, from soups and hummus dips to baked goods like cookies.
 They are cheap, and when bought in a can they indicate you are only minutes away from a filling meal.